OLIMEX/OLINUXINO/SOFTWARE/A20/A20-build/README.txt

 # make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j4 uImage

-when this finish’s you will have uImage ready and the result should be:
+when this finishâ€™s you will have uImage ready and the result should be:

 Kernel: arch/arm/boot/zImage is ready
 UIMAGE  arch/arm/boot/uImage